prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 ### CONTENT-AWARE FILL

 Content-Aware Fill was designed to make removing unwanted objects or distracting elements from your photos as easy as possible.
 Simply by drawing a selection around an area, Photoshop can instantly replace it with new image detail from the surrounding areas.
-Follow along this 14-min video, we will learn the 2019 Content-aware fill workspace vs 2018 content-aware fill vs Spot Healing Brush tool
+Follow along this 14-min video, we will learn the 2019 Content-aware fill workspace vs 2018 content-aware fill vs Spot Healing Brush tool.

 <YouTube
   title="Photoshop CC Artboards"